 Conversation View

 The Conversation tab renders LLM exchanges as a chat transcript, making it easy to read multi-turn interactions at a glance.
-The Conversation tab is available for all five supported LLM providers: Anthropic, OpenAI, OpenAI Responses API, Gemini, and Ollama.
+The Conversation tab renders the five chat providers whose wire formats it decodes: Anthropic, OpenAI, OpenAI Responses API, Gemini, and Ollama.

 SSE Timeline